Equilibrium Computation in Resource Allocation Games: Correctness

 \section{Correctness}

 In this section, we prove that $\PH$ indeed returns an equilibrium for game $\G_{k_0}((d_i)_{i \in N})$.
 In order to do so, we first need to verify that the two subroutines $\ADD$ and $\RESTORE$ are correct.
-Subroutine $\ADD$ is proven to be correct by Harks, Peis, and Klimm~\cite{harks2014resource}, thus, it is left to verify correctness of $\RESTORE$ and $\PH$.
+Harks, Klimm and Peis~\cite[Thm.~5.1]{harks2016resource} proved that subroutine $\ADD$ indeed returns an equilibrium strategy for the new game with increased demand.
+It is left to verify correctness of $\RESTORE$ and $\PH$.